EOR Vietnam: Complete 2026 Guide for Global Companies

 Quick Reference for EOR Vietnam Services:

-• Compliance: 100% Vietnamese labor law compliance with expert local support
+• Compliance: 100% compliance with Labor Code 2019 and Decree 13 (PDPA) with expert local support

-• Coverage: Complete HR, payroll, benefits, and legal compliance management
+• Coverage: Complete HR, payroll, Compulsory Insurance (SHUI), and legal compliance management

-• Best For: Companies hiring 1-200 employees, testing market entry, or needing rapid expansion
+• Best For: Companies hiring 1–200 employees, adopting "China Plus One" strategies, or testing market entry

 What is an Employer of Record Vietnam?